cziqin/Automated_Stepsizes/README.md

 - Fig. F shows comparision results of Algorithm 1 with Algorithm S1, Algorithm 3 with Q=5, Algorithm 4 with K=10, DGM-BB-C with K=10, and DGD in terms of wallclock time, respectively.

 ## 💪 Matrix factorization
-The "MovieLens 100k" dataset used for this experiment is already included in the matrix_factorization folder.
-To run this experiment, please execute the ``mf.py`` file.

 ### Experimental results
 <div align="center">